 In the stamp business, the older the stamp is, the more apt it is to have some kind of value.
 Now “old” in the stamp collecting and appraisal business normally means stamps that were produced prior to 1930 (both U.S. and other countries).
 Even better, stamps produced from 1899 and older stand a better chance of having some collector value.

 Used stamps from the 1930’s on up normally do not have any collector value.
 Notice I said “normally”.
-I still need to look at the used stamps for any error stamps that are known to exist and a few stamps from this era that do have some value.
+I still need to look at the used stamps for any error stamps that are known to exist and a few certain stamps from this era that do have some value.

-Mint (unused) stamps from the 1930’s on up always retain their printed postage valuation and although many are not worth much to collectors, they can always be used as first class postage.
+Mint (unused) stamps from the 1930’s on up always retain their printed postage valuation and although many are not worth much to collectors, they always can be used as first-class postage.

 Certain postal sheets (intact and not damaged) can have some valuation to collectors.
-There are certain sheets of stamps, even modern day sheets, that can have value above the face value of the stamp sheet.
+There are certain sheets of stamps, even modern-day sheets that can have value above the face value of the stamp sheet.
 In addition, there are “error” sheets out there that have good value if the sheet is undamaged.